petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search.md

 - [Search Experiences](liferay-enterprise-search/search-experiences.md)
 - [Securing Elasticsearch](installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) [Free without LES for Liferay CE and DXP with Elasticsearch 7]

 To see a detailed description of the services and features included with LES on your version of Liferay DXP, refer to the official description of LES in the [Liferay DXP Components resource](https://help.liferay.com/hc/en-us/articles/360014400932).
-While LES is installed out of the box in recent Liferay versions, it is unsupported without a subscription.
+While LES is installed and enabled out of the box in recent Liferay versions, it is unsupported without a subscription.
 The activation article has more details:

 - [Activating Liferay Enterprise Search](liferay-enterprise-search/activating-liferay-enterprise-search.md)

 !!! note
-    LES customers receive a [platinum Elasticsearch license](https://www.elastic.co/subscriptions) from Liferay.
+    For self-hosted deployments, LES customers receive a [platinum Elasticsearch license](https://www.elastic.co/subscriptions) from Liferay.
 There can be a delay between your subscription and receipt of the license, but you can enable a [30-day trial](https://www.elastic.co/guide/en/elasticsearch/reference/8.13/start-trial.html) to work with in the meantime.

 !!! important
     Always check the [LES compatibility matrix](https://help.liferay.com/hc/en-us/articles/360016511651#Liferay-Enterprise-Search) for compatibility information.